0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 ## Verifying blocks

-To verify that a `Block` corresponds to a valid (global) state transition, the following must be done:
+To verify that a `Block` corresponds to a valid global state transition, the following steps must be performed:

-1. Compute hashes of public accounts and notes states.
+1. Compute the hashes of public accounts and note states.
-2. Ensure that these hashes match records in the **state updates** section (see picture).
+2. Ensure that these hashes match the records in the **state updates** section.
-3. Verify the included `Block` proof against the following public inputs and output:
+3. Verify the included `Block` proof using the following public inputs and output:
-   - Input: Previous `Block` commitment.
+   - **Input**: Previous `Block` commitment.
-   - Input: Set of batches commitment.
+   - **Input**: Set of batch commitments.
-   - Output: Current `Block` commitment.
+   - **Output**: Current `Block` commitment.

-The above can be performed by an arbitrary verifier (e.g., contract on Ethereum, Polygon AggLayer, decentralized network of Miden nodes).
+These steps can be performed by any verifier (e.g., a contract on Ethereum, Polygon AggLayer, or a decentralized network of Miden nodes).